sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

 .. code-block:: bash

-   singularity build nvhpc_22.5_devel.sif docker://nvcr.io/nvidia/nvhpc:22.5-devel-cuda_multi-ubuntu20.04
+   singularity build ubuntu.sif docker://ubuntu

-In this example, the Nvidia HPC SDK (software development kit) image is used (found `here <https://catalog.ngc.nvidia.com/orgs/nvidia/containers/nvhpc>`_), which is a very large image containing the entire toolchain needed to develop CUDA code.
-For running libraries like tensorflow or pytorch, use the appropriate (and much smaller) containers.
+In this example, the latest stable version of ubuntu is used (found `here <https://hub.docker.com/_/ubuntu>`_).
+For running libraries like tensorflow or pytorch or CUDA tools, use the appropriate containers found on the internet.
+A few links to more resources are given :ref:`here <resources-singularity>`_.

 After the singularity image has been sucessfully built, the user can enter a shell in the container with:

 .. code-block:: bash

-   singularity shell --nv nvhpc_22.5_devel.sif
+   singularity shell --nv ubuntu.sif

 In the shell, commands can be run which are executed in the container environment.
-As the image is the HPC SDK, most if not all possible compilers and libraries for running your CUDA based code should be available.
-You can also run a command directly in the container and get the output using
+You can also run a command directly in the container and get the output using ``exec``.

 .. code-block:: bash

-   singularity exec --nv nvhpc_22.5_devel.sif echo "hello world"
+   singularity exec --nv ubuntu.sif echo "hello world"

 ..
 WARNING::
    The ``--nv`` flag is necessary to expose the GPUs on the host the to container.